loopermallee/g1-basis-android/README.md

 ## Core
 The **core** module contains the source code to the core library.
 This library allows for interfacing directly with the glasses through a simple abstraction that uses modern Android and Kotlin features like coroutines and Flow.
 When using this library directly, only one application can connect to and interface with the glasses at one time.
-The basis core lirbary is used under the hood by the **service**.
+The basis core library is used under the hood by the **service**.

 *(more details coming soon)*